What is blepharoplasty?

 Genetics and the drooping appearance of the brow bone

-In some families, drooping eyelids, bags under the eyes or a drooping appearance of the brow bone may be a hereditary characteristic.
-In these cases, individuals may observe early signs of eyelid drooping, regardless of age.
+In some families, sagging eyelids, bags under the eyes or a drooping appearance of the brow bone may be a hereditary characteristic.
+In these cases, individuals may observe early signs of eyelid sagging, regardless of age.

 Eyelid surgery can be performed on the upper eyelids, lower eyelids, or both, by the surgeon depending on the patient’s needs :

-This plastic surgery procedure is designed to treat excess skin and fatty bags of the upper eyelid.
-It restores a rejuvenated, rested look to the eyes.
-The incision is usually made in the natural crease of the eyelid, making it discreet.
+- Upper Blepharoplasty: This plastic surgery procedure is designed to treat excess skin and fatty bags of the upper eyelid.
+The result is a rejuvenated, rested look.
+The incision is generally made in the natural crease of the eyelid, making it discreet.

-This eyelid surgery is designed to treat fatty bags and excess skin on the lower eyelid.
-This procedure can also correct fine lines and wrinkles under the eyes.
+- Lower Blepharoplasty: This eyelid surgery is designed to treat fatty bags and excess skin on the lower eyelid.
+It can also correct fine lines and wrinkles under the eyes.
 The incision can be made just below the eyelashes or inside the eyelid, depending on the technique chosen.

-This classic cosmetic surgery procedure combines upper and lower blepharoplasty techniques in a single operation.
+- Combined upper and lower blepharoplasty: This classic cosmetic surgery procedure combines upper and lower blepharoplasty techniques in a single operation.
 It simultaneously addresses the problems of the upper and lower eyelids, offering an overall rejuvenation of the eyes.
 This approach is particularly beneficial for patients with signs of aging on both upper and lower eyelids.
-The advantage of this combined method is that it enables complete harmonization of the look with just one recovery period.
+The advantage of this combined method is that it enables complete harmonization of the eyes with just one recovery period.

 In addition to blepharoplasty (eyelid surgery), several complementary non-invasive aesthetic treatments can be offered to enhance and rejuvenate the eyes: